 I definitely recommend serving this potato salad warm.

-Yield: 4 servings (approximately 3/4 cup each) = 3 Freestyle points per serving
+Yield: 4 servings (approximately 3/4 cup each – 1 point per serving for purple, 3 points per serving for blue and green)

 - 4 slices center cut bacon

 - 1 teaspoon extra virgin olive oil

 - 1/2 teaspoon minced garlic

 - 1/4 cup apple cider vinegar